-- 2 Click Start and Control Panel. - 3 Click View network status and tasks under Network and Internet. - 4 Click Set up a connection or network on the left pane.
-The Set up a connection or network window appears. - 5 Select an option to specify the ad-hoc network settings and click Next. - 6 Follow the on-screen instructions. - See the online Specifications to see whether your model supports the Bluetooth functionality and/or the IEEE 802.11a/b/g standard.
+- 2 Click the button next to your desired wireless option(s). - 3 Click Start and Control Panel. - 4 Click View network status and tasks under Network and Internet. - 5 Click Set up a connection or network on the left pane.
+The Set up a connection or network window appears. - 6 Select an option to specify the ad-hoc network settings and click Next. - 7 Follow the on-screen instructions.

+See the online Specifications to see whether your model supports the Bluetooth functionality, the IEEE 802.11a/b/g standard, and/or the draft form of the IEEE 802.11n standard.